 - Heraldry in a Canadian context- the Canadian Heraldic Authority; arms for women; aboriginal heraldry; the development of a distinctive Canadian heraldic style.

 A Canadian Heraldic Primer is a cheery look at heraldry (Canadian and otherwise).
-Because we can sell direct, without paying commissions or discounts, we can offer the book to our members at a great regular price of $11.95, including shipping and handling within Canada (three dollars off the bookstore price of $14.95).
-Non-members still get a great bargain at $12.95!
+Because we can sell direct, without paying commissions or discounts, we can offer the book to our members at a great regular price of $11.95, including shipping and handling within Canada.
+Non-members still get a great bargain at $14.95!
 (People outside Canada pay slightly more for increased postage and handling.)

 IF YOU WANT TO TAKE ADVANTAGE OF THIS SPECIAL OFFER (how many heraldry books can you buy these days for twelve bucks?), please print out and fill in the form by clicking primer order form and send it to the Royal Heraldry Society of Canada with your cheque.